Paw Prints & Weekend Escapes: Plan The Perfect Pet Friendly Weekend In YQG

 Ure’s + Mini Golf & Country Kitchen is a stop where you can not only find something fun to entertain yourself but can enjoy a yummy meal and grab some snacks before a day of exploring.
 Ure’s Country Kitchen is a family owned and operated Café, Ice Cream Shop and Convenience store established in 1988 by Randy and Laurie Ure and I can’t wait to meet them!
 I mean food, sun and some laughs over mini put sounds pretty amazing to me if I do say so myself!

 The Grand Cantina is a must for taco lovers like Julio & I – and omg is their food delicious!
 Tacos and Tequila with other fun street foods located in the heart of Ford City?
 YES PLEASE.
+(Editor’s Note: The Grand Cantina is temporarily closed and will re-open soon at their new location in Walkerville!)

 Last on our to food do list is Wolfhead Distillery which, is no shock to anyone excited to explore the region like we are, is known for it’s premium craft distilled products.
 We’ll be enjoying a meal there and I can’t wait to sink my teeth into local Pickerel, Steak bites, Summer salads and all those delicious drink options.
 I wonder how much room I’ll to pick up some of there spirits for our bar at home!